sabledb-io/sabledb/README.md

 **IMPORTANT**

-`SableDb` is under constant development, if you are missing a command, feel free to open an issue and visit this page again in couple of days
+`SableDB` is under constant development, if you are missing a command, feel free to open an issue and visit this page again in couple of days

 ---